jeremy-neale/user.js/README.md

 -> You can also simply restart your computer.

-# Changing Firefox background for homepage and/or new tabs
+# Changing Firefox background on Linux

 1. Download the firefox background in `images/` or use another image.